 For 47 years, the Central Banking Seminar has been offered annually in October at the New York Fed.
 The program is designed to broaden the experience of central bankers who have been identified as potential leaders by their respective institutions.
 This year's seminar will be held in-person.

-Applicants should be at least mid-level officers with sufficient education and work experience to be able to take advantage of the material and interactive format.
+Participation in the Central Banking Seminar should be mid-level to senior officers with sufficient education and work experience to be able to take advantage of the material and interactive format, and must be nominated by their institution.
 Participants should have some background in financial markets and monetary and financial policy to derive maximum benefit from the program.
-Fluency in English is also key.
+Fluency in English is required.

 Speakers at both the Central Banking Seminar and online central banker programs are recognized experts in economics, monetary policy, financial regulation, payment systems and the financial markets.
 Participants have the opportunity to interact with and ask questions of presenters, Federal Reserve Bank officials and other senior policymakers.

 The New York Fed's central banking programs offer participants opportunities to network and connect with colleagues from around the world to deepen their understanding of issues relevant to all policymakers.
 The networking opportunities in our programs have led to lasting relationships, facilitating communication among central bankers to the mutual benefit of individuals and institutions.

 You can find answers in our list of frequently asked questions (FAQs).